 The federal law allows the U.S. government to target human rights abusers by barring them from entering the country, freezing their U.S. assets, and restricting them from doing business with U.S. companies.

-Many of perpetrators continue to work in China and have even been promoted for their work in persecuting practitioners, Zhang said.
+Many perpetrators continue to work in China and have even been promoted for their work in persecuting practitioners, Zhang said.

 “I hope that the U.S. government, international media, and human rights groups can help free my husband and the hundreds of thousands of other innocent but jailed Falun Gong practitioners.”